Vivica A. Fox: 19962003

-2004present
+20042019

 From 2004 to 2006, Fox co-produced and starred as FBI special agent Nicole Scott in the Lifetime television crime drama series Missing.
 She received the NAACP Image Award for Outstanding Actress in a Drama Series for her role in 2006.
 During this time, Fox produced and played the leading roles in several films, including Motives, The Salon, Getting Played, and Three Can Play That Game.
 From 2007 to 2009, she had a recurring role in the HBO comedy series Curb Your Enthusiasm, as the mother of a family displaced by a hurricane and taken in by Larry and Cheryl.

 Fox was a judge on The WB's talent show The Starlet.
 She participated in the third season of ABC's hit television show, Dancing with the Stars, but was voted off after the fourth week.
 In 2009, Fox served as celebrity spokesperson for the then newly revamped Psychic Friends Network.
 After receiving backlash for her involvement with the network, Fox denied any involvement with the company, despite having filmed a commercial and promo video which had already gone to air.
 She hosted her own VH1 reality series Glam God with Vivica A. Fox (2008), TV Land's The Cougar (2009), and Lifetime's Prank My Mom (2012).
 She was also a contestant on The Apprentice in 2015.

-In the late 2000s and 2010s, Fox had supporting roles in movies poorly received by critics, such as The Hard Corps (2006) alongside Jean-Claude Van Damme, Kickin' It Old Skool (2007) starring Jamie Kennedy, and Private Valentine: Blonde & Dangerous (2008) with Jessica Simpson.
+In the late 2000s and 2010s, Fox had supporting roles in films poorly received by critics, such as The Hard Corps (2006) alongside Jean-Claude Van Damme, Kickin' It Old Skool (2007) starring Jamie Kennedy, and Private Valentine: Blonde & Dangerous (2008) with Jessica Simpson.
 On television, she had guest starring roles on Law & Order, Drop Dead Diva, Melissa & Joey, Femme Fatales, and Raising Hope.
 As a regular, Fox starred in the syndicated sitcom Mr. Box Office alongside Bill Bellamy and Jon Lovitz.

 In 2012, she acted in the Nigerian action drama film Black November, starring Mickey Rourke, Kim Basinger, Akon, and Wyclef Jean.
 In 2013, Fox landed a part in the Christian sports drama, Home Run.
-The film had a limited release on April 19, 2013, in the United States and has grossed over $2.8 million.
-On the review aggregator Rotten Tomatoes, the movie received 45% positive reviews from 11 critics.
-Fox also gave her voice to the direct-to-DVD animated movie Scooby-Doo!
+The film had a limited release on April 19, in the United States and has grossed over $2.8 million.
+On the review aggregator Rotten Tomatoes, the film received 45% positive reviews from 11 critics.
+Fox also gave her voice to the direct-to-DVD animated film Scooby-Doo!
 Stage Fright.
-In October 2013, she had a supporting role in the Christmas movie So This Is Christmas, alongside Eric Roberts.
-In 2014, she participated in the acclaimed parodic TV movie Sharknado 2: The Second One.
+In October 2013, she had a supporting role in the Christmas film So This Is Christmas, alongside Eric Roberts.
+In 2014, she participated in the acclaimed parodic TV film Sharknado 2: The Second One.
 Later that year, Fox starred in Mercenaries, alongside Kristanna Loken, Brigitte Nielsen, Cynthia Rothrock, Zoë Bell, and Nicole Bilderback.